microsoft/everyonecancode/README.md

 - Play around with the frontend to customize your App and to understand the basic underlying concept of Azure
 - Use Azure Functions to automate your tasks
 - Use storages and databases to store images and data
-- Use Github Copilot to make changes to the codesource

 All these Azure Services are used behind the scenes and can be consumed by our application aka personal App.